-2.1.
-This policy applies to all County Council employees whether full-time or part-time, including School based employees where the Governing Body has adopted the policy (subject to any changes that may have been adopted by the Governing Body
+- 2.1.
+This policy applies to all County Council employees whether full-time or part-time, including School based employees where the Governing Body has adopted the policy (subject to any changes that may have been adopted by the Governing Body of the school).
+Throughout this policy, reference to the 'County Council' or 'organisation' therefore includes 'Schools'. - 2.2.

-2.2.
 In addition, the policy applies to Members, all contractors and their staff working for the County Council e.g. agency staff, consultants and builders; also providers of works, services and supplies, including the County Council's external contractors and those providing services under a contract with the County Council in their own premises.